heremaps/flexible-polyline/README.md

 #### Encoding an unsigned integer

 The variable encoding uses the highest bit (the sixth in this case) as control bit: When it's set to `1` it means another chunk needs to be read.
 Here is the algorithm to encode an unsigned integer:

 1. Given the binary representation of the number, split it in chunks of 5 bits.
 2. Convert every chunk from right to left.
  1. Every chunk that is followed by another chunk will be in OR with `0x20` (set the sixth bit to `1`) and then encoded as a character.
  2. The last chunk (leftmost) is encoded as a character directly since the sixth bit is already set to `0`.

 #### Encoding a signed integer

-In the binary representation of signed integers, the least significant bit stores the sign and the subsequent bits store the absolute number value.
-So for example, the number 7 is represented as `1110` and -7 as `1111`.
+In the binary representation of signed integers, the least significant bit stores the sign and the subsequent bits encode the number value resp. `abs(n)-1` for `n < 0`.
+That is, a positive integer `p` is stored as `2*p` while a negative integer `n` is stored as `2*abs(n)-1`.
+So for example, the number 7 is represented as `1110` and -7 as `1101`.
 After this transformation, the normal unsigned integer encoding algorithm can be used.

 ### Header version